Vancouver Flip-Out (Main Tournament)

 In the event of two or more scores on a machine being exactly tied, the players with such scores will immediately play a ONE-BALL tiebreaker on the same machine.

-If at any point a high-seed player declines to make a choice, the choice is deferred to the next highest-seeded player, as appropriate.
+If at any point a high-seed player declines to make a choice or is not present within one minute of the tournament director ready to get their choice, the choice is deferred to the next highest-seeded player, as appropriate.
 The affected group still retains its order of choice among groups, however.
 If no player in a group will make a choice, the choice(s) are determined by tournament officials, who may or may not choose randomly.

 Note that the original seeding of players when entering the final rounds from qualifying is used in every round.
 At no time does a player’s seeding change from round to round; therefore the advantage of qualifying in first place can be significant.